LaFosseAcademy/barts_training/session_notes/module_1_session_notes.md

 Generally, a look up is a process that searches for a specific piece of information in one part of your data and pulls back corresponding values for the same row or column.

-It's essentially saying: "Using this value in one place, bring back related information from somewhere else".
+It's essentially saying: "Using this value in one place, bring back related information from somewhere else" and it's going to help us answer our second question **how can you pull information from several sources to getter wider context to data?**

 So in our spreadsheets, as we saw at the very beginning we had data relating to students inside the files: